-A woman with blonde hair and blue eyes smiling, sitting with arms crossed in front of a wooden background, wearing a black shirt and a smartwatch.
+A woman with long blonde hair and blue eyes smiling, wearing a black collared shirt, in front of a wooden background.

 Empowering kids to understand, navigate, and thrive in a changing climate.